-A business will typically need good credit, a business plan and financial record indicating income and expenses.
-A lender may also ask to see the resume of a small business owner.
+A business will typically need good business credit, a business plan and financial record indicating income and expenses.
+Lenders may also ask to see the resume of a small business owner.

 Another advantage offered by some lenders is partial reimbursement of any added expenses related to the purchase, such as delivery charges.

 While equipment financing has its advantages, an alternative to this is leasing the equipment instead of buying it outright.

 One advantage to leasing is that it may not require a down payment, or will have a smaller down payment than that required for a commercial loan — although there could be added costs with an equipment lease, such as taxes or delivery charges.